joshua-hampton/exiftool-handler/README.md

 handler.test_from_template(template_id, substitutions, <image-file-path>)
 ````

-will test whether any metadata fields would be overwritten by embedding the
+will additionally test whether any metadata fields would be
-new metadata.
+overwritten by embedding the new metadata.

 <a name="usage_embed_from_template">